⚖️ LawyersAll topics

 Accommodation and living conditionsCaravans, cost, what is included

 Accommodation is arranged by the operator or farm.
 Usually caravans or dormitories on the farm site.
-Cost: £50–70/week.
+Cost: on average £77.70/week (gas, electricity and laundry included).
 Standard conditions: bed, shared kitchen, shared showers.
 Rooms for 2–6 people.

 Quality of accommodation varies.
 If conditions do not meet standards — inform the Concordia coordinator.
 If that does not help — GLAA: 0800 432 0804.